 I enjoy grapefruit more than my husband, Randy, but even he liked the subtle change brought on from broiling.
-It’s definitely a unique flavor, and the aroma makes for a lovely start to the day.
+Broiled Grapefruit with Honey and Bananas is definitely a unique flavor, and the aroma makes for a lovely start to the day.

 - ground ginger (ground cinnamon is a good substitute or addition)

 - optional: banana slices (strawberries would be nice too)

 - Prepare oven for broiling.
 Position oven rack on top.

 - Cut grapefruit(s) in half.
 Using a small serrated knife or grapefruit knife, loosen the grapefruit sections from the membrane.
 Place the grapefruit halves on a baking sheet or shallow baking pan.

 - Drizzle grapefruit halves with honey.
 Place banana slices on top and flip once to coat both sides with honey.
 Dust with ground ginger (and/or cinnamon).

 - Place under broiler until bubbling and slightly browned in spots, about 4 to 6 minutes.
 Keep an eye on during broiling to avoid burning.